ogurcan/blockchain/ethereum/doc/Simple Bidding Contract.md

 ### Creating the Contract

+Step by step creation of the contract is as follows.

+#### Contract body

 First, we create the contract body.
 In the constructor, we save the account address of `contractOwner` using `msg.sender`, and set the deadline in which we can `dispose()` the contract and transfer the funds back.

 ``` js